genexus-books/Saia/saia-docs/docs/apis/AssistantsAPI.md

 ## POST /chat

-Sends a chat request to the Saia Assistant.
+Sends a chat request to the SAIA Assistant.

 ### Parameters